litonbarman/OMI/README.md

 ![This is an image](https://github.com/LitonBarman/OMI/blob/main/Demo/Console.png)

-## Polular Suzzane Model loaded With OMI
+## Popular Suzzane Model loaded With OMI

 ![This is an image](https://github.com/LitonBarman/OMI/blob/main/Demo/Monkey1.png)